dralletje/Notebook-Experiments/lezer-playground/README.md

 ## Usage

-Can only be installed with yarn, because I heavily use workspaces..
+Can only be installed with pnpm, because I heavily use workspaces..

 ```
-yarn install
+pnpm install
 ```

 Now you know the drill:

 ```
-yarn start
+pnpm start
 ```